Ottolio/DSND_capstone_Sparkify_2022/README.md

 # DSND_capstone_Sparkify_2022
 Capstone project for Udacity data scientist course

+Please also find the my blogpost on medium on [here](https://medium.com/).

 ## Installation
 The code was run on the Udacity workspace.
 Running the code should also be possible with the Anaconda distribution of Python 3.6 on a computer with pyspark 2.4 and java installed.